starknet-edu/starknetbook/camp_2/README.md

 Run `protostar build` to compile and create the `build/vote_abi.json` we will use for deployment.

 Following the recommended order for deploying a smart contract, we will first deploy to the devnet and then to the testnet.
-In a following tutorial, we will learn how to use Protostar to first code unit tests; that is the actual first step.
+In the following tutorial, we will learn how to use Protostar to first code unit tests; that is the actual first step.

 To make deployment to the devnet simpler, we create a section `[profile.devnet.protostar.deploy]` in the `protostar.toml` where we add the url where we deploy our devnet locally: `gateway-url = "http://127.0.0.1:5000/"` and the `chain-id = 1536727068981429685321`. `chain-id` is a number that represents the different networks where we can deploy our contracts.
 The testnet and devnet id is `1536727068981429685321`.